aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +3 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
 This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - +3 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - +4 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
-- +5 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
-Your Ice Spikes have [50%] increased explosion radius.

 # Chest 4 (Non-Elemental)
 - +1 After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds.